 Coping with Pet loss

-Coping with a loss
+Coping with a loss of a pet

 It is natural to feel devastated and broken after the loss of a pet.
 Companion animals come very close to humans and share an intensity with them that can be stronger than our bonds with humans.
 Dogs and cats give us unconditional love, and we come to recognize their distinctive individual characteristics.
 And seeing them decline is painful and we feel powerless.